-Our blogs will give you more of an insight into fostering; taking into account foster carers views, social workers views & young people’s views.
+Our blogs will give you more of an insight into fostering; taking into account the views of foster carers, social workers and young people.

 |This blog covers why you should consider fostering teenagers.
 The greatest need in Northern Ireland today for foster carers is for teens aged 12-17.
 Read this blog to find out more about why teenagers may be challenging but also, what are the rewards to outweigh this?|